intel/scikit-learn-intelex/doc/sources/oneapi-gpu.rst

 Note: Current offloading behavior restricts fitting and inference of any models to be in the same context or absence of context.
-For example, a model trained in the GPU context with target_offload="gpu:0" throws an error if the inference is made in the GPU context.
+For example, a model trained in the GPU context with target_offload="gpu:0" throws an error if the inference is made outside the same GPU context.